Going from strength to strength, Last Hounds' new single 'Bubbles' shows off the Brummie band's unique brand of crossover punk at its best.

 I’m well into my gaming.
 I’m not mega technical or nerdy about it, but I sink a lot of my downtime into my PS5 and Xbox.
 Also, prepare yourself, I bloody love gardening!
 I think it’s a welcome contrast to the band lifestyle that’s much needed at times.

-Whatever chills your mind is good in our book.
-Cheers, Ben.
-Really appreciate you making time to answer our questions today.
+Really appreciate you making time to answer our questions today, Ben.

 No problem.
 Really dig what you guys are doing as a brand.
-Providing a platform to share artist work and centring it around the alternative music scene is such a sick idea.
+Providing a platform to share artist work and centring it on the alt music scene is such a sick idea.

 Thanks, dude.
 What’s next for Last Hounds?